petter-holmberg/elements/README.md

 `Semiregular` describes a type that is both `Default_constructible`and `Copyable`.
 `Regular` describes a type that is `Semiregular` and `Equality_comparable`.
 `axiom_Regular` checks the concept for one given value.
-`Default_totally_ordered` describes a type that is `Regular` and implements a function object `less` that provides a default total ordering for the type.
-`axiom_Default_totally_ordered` checks the concept for one given value.
 `Totally_ordered` describes a type where the relational operators provide the natural total ordering for the type.
 `axiom_Totally_ordered` checks the concept for two given values where the first must be less than the second.